 Some movie summers are big.
 Some movie summers are beyond big.
 This week marks the 20th anniversary of the release of "Jurassic Park" -- a film that left its huge footprint on the summer of '93.

-The movie summer of 1993 was outsized all the way, from its successes as tall as a T-Rex to its failures as mammoth as the Austrian Oak.
+That particular movie summer was super-sized -- from its successes as tall as a T-Rex to its failures as mammoth as the Austrian Oak.